Get started with approvals

 |Approve/Reject - Everyone must approve||All approvers are given two options: Approve or Reject.

-An response is needed from each approver before the flow run completes.
-The actions that follow the Start and wait for an approval action run after all of the approvers respond, or when a single rejection is done.
+A response is needed from each approver before the flow run is completed.
+The actions that follow the Start and wait for an approval action run after all the approvers respond, or when a single rejection occurs.

 Approval or rejection by any approver completes the request.
-The actions that follow the Start and wait for an approval action run after any one of the approvers decides.
+The actions that follow the Start and wait for an approval action run after any one of the approvers gives approval.